Magnusalt/adventofcode2019Go/README.md

 # adventofcode2019Go

-Never used Go before, don't judge to hard :)
+Never used Go before, so please be kind :)